Koha-Community/kohadocs/source/lists.rst

 |image879|

-Clicking on the Cart icon will provide you with the contents of the cart
+Clicking on the cart icon will provide you with the contents of the cart

 |image880|